Webnume/euromillion-suggestions/README.md

 ### [ENG]

-This app is made for you if you need of inspiration to choose your Euromillions numbers.
+This app is made for you if you need inspiration to choose your Euromillions numbers.
 The algorithm is based on the output probabilities of the numbers.
 These numbers are updated automatically with each result twice a week.
 Good luck !